Class-Based Experiential Learning

 2. To gather a brief data set that could be used to inform the unit’s educational team about the current status of healthcare providers’ knowledge about SMART Bed technology.

-The University of Northern British Columbia (UNBC) granted ethics approval and Northern Health provided operational approval.
+The University of Northern British Columbia (UNBC) granted ethics approval, and Northern Health provided operational approval.
 The class worked with an industry partner.
-As a ‘mock’ project, learning focused on meeting the course objectives.
+As a class-based project, learning focused on meeting the course objectives.
 As a class, we included all the steps in a research project and condensed them into 14 weeks.

 Exploring current complexities and opportunities helped the class examine systemic barriers that could inform future research inquiry or policy changes.
 The class presented its work to various key partners in the education, clinical, professional, and industry areas.